zuhair-naqvi/homepass-server/README.md

 * See results under the "Response" section
 * Try the same key more than 5 times consequtively and you'll see a rate limit response
 * Try a differnt key or wait an hour and try the same key and it will work again.

-## Tests

-This application was written using the BDD (Behaviour Driven Development) methodology with Mocha and Chai frameworks, see `test/apiTests.js`

-* `npm run test` to execute tests
-* `npm run cover` to check test coverage